 3. Before you decide what to grow, assess your sunlight situation.

 You need to know how much sun your plants will get, and how much they need.
 Most vegetables will do best in full sun (six-plus hours), but some greens and herbs are happy with less.
-On a fire escape, surrounding buildings or trees could block sun for part of the day, so check to make sure you hit the minimum for the type of plants you want (you can get that info from the little markers in their pots or from Google) before you buy seedlings.
+On a fire escape, surrounding buildings or trees could block sun for part of the day, so check to make sure you hit the minimum for the type of plants you want ( for Mzardi products click here for grow info or you can get that info from the little markers in their pots or from Google) before you buy seedlings.

 To figure out how many hours you get, just keep an eye on the spot where your containers will be and make a note of when direct sunlight begins in the morning and ends in the evening.
 Or you can buy a little sun calculator to work it out for you.

 Also keep in mind that the amount and direction of sun will change throughout the summer, so be prepared to move plants around for maximum ray catching if needed.

 The timing of when you plant will vary depending on where you live.
 Basically, you can get started as soon as you're sure temperatures won't dip below freezing again.
 But don't worry about missing some magical deadline; you can also continue planting things throughout the spring and summer.
 When you're ready, here are the basic essentials you'll need:

 1. POTS: The size can vary depending on what you're growing, but you want to make sure there's enough depth for the plants' roots to fully develop.
 You'll probably want something at least 8" in diameter; it's better to overestimate how much space you'll need than underestimate.
 Here are some general guidelines for picking the right pot size and material.

 2. POTTING SOIL: You want a potting mix that's formulated for containers, not anything that says "garden soil."
 Use this calculator to figure out how many bags of soil you'll need based on the dimensions of your containers.